 Built by local craftsmen in stone quarried at nearby Cilgerran, the two storied building must be one of the most picturesque town halls in Wales.
 A captured Russian field gun stands guard at the front of the Guildhall.
 It serves as a reminder that the 7th Earl of Cardigan was the commander who led the 11th Hussars in the historic and ill-fated charge of the Light Brigade on the Russian guns at Balaclava.

 The multi-arched basement, which now houses the market resembles the crypt of a great cathedral.
 The magnificent four-faced clock tower was added in 1892.
-Recent improvements to the building have included a beautiful gallery at street level and the building is now home to Menter Aberteifi.
+Recent improvements to the building have included a beautiful gallery at street level, lift and disabled access from the Guildhall car park and the building is now home to Menter Aberteifi.

 There is a poem about Cardigan Market ‘In Cardigan Market‘ see Welsh writers and poets in the Welsh culture and heritage part of the site.